Creating/editing Patch Management policies

 - Once the policy is applied, the status of the selected devices will change to Active.

-- To run the policy for an individual device, move your mouse over the selected endpoint's entry in the list and click the icon.
-To run the policy for multiple devices, click Actions > Run Policy.
+- To run the policy for an individual device, move your mouse over the selected endpoint's entry in the list and click the

 If you don't currently have a third-party patch management license, you can begin a trial via Patch Management > License.
 Click the Activate Trial option to gain access.
 Allow a few minutes for your VSA subscription to update after doing so.